darneltaphil/demoridge-doc/docs/architecture/intro.md

 ![](../../static/img/portals.png)

 The portals are displayed based on strict preset conditions.
-For instance, when we take a single portal, one major condition we check is if the portal is a [**Quick Sale**](../portals/intro.md) and can be served with a kiosk.
-The other condition is to check if the site is accessed by QR-code or via a web browser (in this case online payment and gateway information must be present in the `zoho_products` table).<br />
+For instance, when we take a single portal, one major condition we check is if the portal is tagged as [**Quick Sale**](../portals/intro.md) and can be served with a kiosk.
+The other condition is if the site is accessed by QR-code or not (in this case online payment and gateway information must be present in the `zoho_products` table).<br />
 Those 2 major conditions also have several ramifications, some of which include:

 <ul>